sergejmueller/wpcheck/README.md

 }
 ```

 `wpscan` will run (technically `require`) every custom rule file.
-The file naming does not matter, short names are welcome.
+The file naming does not matter, short and unique names are welcome.
 Feel free to create your own rules, enjoy!

 ##### Get inspired
 - [example custom rules](example/rules)